ranja-sarkar/ranja-sarkar.github.io/_posts/2025-12-12-bias-&-variance.md

 It either arises **from variance (too much capacity)** that is, not enough information in the dataset, or **from bias (too little capacity)** that is, not enough representation of the true function.

+The prediction or test error is defined as:

+Error = Variance + Bias^2 + Noise

 -----

 For a highly **biased or underfitted** model, there will be fairly quick convergence to high errors with the validation or test and train subsets of data.
 This is when training on more data will not help improve model performance.